Hritikraj8804/ML-Sandbox/README.md

    python app.py
    ```

-5. Open the frontend in your browser by navigating to the specified URL (usually `http://localhost:5000`).
+5. Open the frontend in your browser by navigating to the specified URL.

 ### Usage